 See a biological dentist to remove any amalgams (silver fillings) and avoid having more toxins put in your mouth.
 Be tested to determine if you have toxins and then have them safely removed through specific medically approved supplements and intravenous IV therapies.

 I know this might sound complicated, but sometimes dances are.
-However, a physician who is trained in proper testing, diagnoses, and treatment of multiple bodily systems can guide you and show you the steps.
+However, a physician trained in proper testing, diagnoses, and treatment of multiple bodily systems can guide you and show you the steps.

-Functional Medicine is a field of specialty that has a systems approach – finding the cause for the symptoms and treating the whole person.
-Managing the transitions, prolonging life and preserving a healthy, active lifestyle are the basis of Functional Medicine.
-The approach to achieving these important goals is to normalize as many hormones as possible by using natural approaches primarily and conventional pharmacology only when indicated.
+Functional Medicine is a field of specialty with a systems approach – finding the cause for the symptoms and treating the whole person.
+The focus of functional medicine is managing the transitions, prolonging life, and preserving a healthy, active lifestyle.
+The approach to achieving these important goals is to use natural approaches primarily and conventional pharmacology only when indicated to normalize as many hormones as possible.